 Throughout my career I have always had the desire to serve and educate the underserved communities.
 GPDW2 is giving me the opportunity to help service our community through health, wealth, fitness and fun.
 One or all are important components for an individual or family, many do not have access to these things.
 I am excited that will be able to provide these services and opportunities.
 My dream is that we will be able to make an impact on our community one person and family at a time.

 My name is Kaela Pitts and I was raised in Rochester NY.
 I am currently a Sergeant with the Rochester Police Department.
 I have been with RPD for 15 years.

 While working with RPD, I have had the ability to learn many functions of the job rather than just patrol.
 I am very involved in training Police Recruits in Physical Fitness and Defensive Tactics.
 I have trained Police Recruits for 2 years in the academy as their Class Counselor which allowed me to oversee all of their training.
 I have been involved in the Recruitment portion and Backgrounds.
 With working with RPD, I believe that it's very important to be a part of the community.

 I have had the ability to volunteer my time with our youth through fitness, summer camps, and reading in schools.
 I am very passionate about fitness and giving back to my community.
 I am passionate about showing our youth that they are worth more than they believe, and there are people out here who care about them and want to show them that there is so much more available to them.

-I am a student at the Rochester Institute of Technology receiving my BFA in graphic design and a minor in advertising & PR.
 As a designer, I have always have tried to incorporate empathy and inclusivity in all my work.
 Since the beginning, I have deeply valued being able to use my design skills to connect with people and my community, especially when it is for a good cause.